Table of Contents

 Common Mistakes UI/UX Designers Should Avoid

-Creating a strong UI/UX resume is more than a good understanding of aesthetics – this is about telling your story, showing design thinking and demonstrating the value you have brought.
-Still, many designers come in the regular trap who can catch them back.
-Let’s break these mistakes and how to avoid them.
+Creating a strong UI/UX designer resume involves more than just an attractive visual design.
+It is about effectively telling your story, demonstrating your design thinking process, and showcasing the value you bring to projects.
+However, many designers fall into common pitfalls that can undermine their chances.
+Let’s explore these mistakes and how to avoid them.

 ❌ Treating the Resume Like an Artboard